 Most Oscar fish are generally popular for their aggressiveness.
 They are also known to be quite territorial.
 The case is not any special with the black Oscar fish.
-It is however important to note that there is a variation from fish to fish.
-Each Black Oscar fish have their own personalities and they are not all necessarily aggressive.
-It may also depend on a lot of factors such as whether or not they have tank mates, mating partners or if they have enough food and space to mark their own territories.
+However, it’s important to note that there is a variation from fish to fish.
+Each Black Oscar fish have their own personality and they are not all necessarily aggressive.
+It may also depend on a lot of factors such as whether or not they have tank mates, mating partners, or if they have enough food and space to mark their own territories.

 Black Oscar Tank Size

 An adult black Oscar fish needs a good amount of space to swim and play on her own.
 Most specialists recommend a minimum of 50 gallon tank for the average adult black Oscar.
 A smaller tank would just be too small and this could make the black Oscar fish fall sick and die.
 They will probably stop growing and their eyes may grow disproportionately bigger than their body.
 It is important to note that your tank should be big enough to hold the number of fish that you want to keep.
 You may want to purchase a tank while considering whether or not your black Oscar fish will be having tank mates.

 Black Oscar Food

 Black Oscars’ diet is very similar to that of most other Oscars.
 While they are In the wild, they survive mostly on small fish, plants, and other sea creatures.
 Things are however different when they are in captivity however, you can feed them a wide variety of foods.
 From readymade processed cichlids food to frozen foods like worms and fish.
 They can also eat fruits and vegetables.
 In reality, it is very imperative to include fruits and veggies in your Oscar fish diet.
 They need it to get a good dose of vitamins.